Top tips for sowing vegetables

 Most vegetables are raised from seed, making them fantastic value – for the price of a single lettuce bought in the shops, you can buy a packet of seed to grow 1000.
 That's reason enough to grow your own: but you'll find sowing seed is also hugely satisfying as the first tiny sprouts appear, with their promise of bumper crops to come.

-Growing from seed is straightforward but there are a few things to remember as you crack open that first packet and get sowing in Godstone and Betchworth.
+Growing from seed is straightforward but there are a few things to remember as you crack open that first packet and get sowing in Betchworth and Godstone.
 Here are our top tips for seed-sowing success:

 - Use good-quality seed compost: you'll find sterilised (so disease-free) and finely-textured John Innes formula seed composts in our garden centre.